Beethoven's 4th (film)

 Beethoven's 4th is a 2001 American direct to video comedy film.
-It is the third sequel to the 1992 film, Beethoven and is the fourth installment in the Beethoven film series.
+It is the third sequel to the 1992 film Beethoven and the fourth installment in the Beethoven film series.
 It was released on December 4, 2001.
 It is the last film to feature Judge Reinhold as Richard Newton, Julia Sweeney as Beth Newton, Joe Pichler as Brennan Newton, and Michaela Gallo as Sara Newton.

 Plot

 Richard Newton checks in with his two children, Sara and Brennan, before school.
+Richard and his family are still watching Beethoven while Richard's brother George and his family are still out of town for business.
 The children love their St. Bernard dog, Beethoven, whom they are keeping for relatives, but their parents do not, and want to get rid of him.
-So the children begin taking the dog to Obedience Training led by a former army sergeant.
+The children begin taking the dog to Obedience Training led by a former army sergeant.
 Brennan falls in love with a girl named Hayley, while Beethoven literally destroys the obstacle course in one day.
 To top it all off, Beethoven hits the army sergeant in the groin with a leash causing him to kneel over in pain.

 Meanwhile, the rich Sedgewick family owns a pampered and well-behaved St. Bernard that looks exactly like Beethoven, named Michelangelo.
 Michelangelo and young Madison Sedgewick are friends, but her busy parents, Reginald and Martha, are always neglecting her.
 In fact, Reginald is the only one who seems to try to play with her.
 Beethoven, meanwhile, runs after a loose hot dog cart, and ends up on a merry-go-round.
 Michelangelo has gotten loose, as well, and is now on the same merry-go-round.
 Brennan and Sara mistake him for Beethoven and take him home.
 The real Beethoven is mistaken for Michelangelo, and grabbed by Jonathan Simmons, the Sedgewick family's butler and taken to their mansion.